Easy Activities for Special Needs: Engagement Ideas

 Personal Care Routines

 Personal care is crucial for independence and self-esteem.
 Start with simple tasks like brushing teeth or combing hair.
-Use tools with adaptive features to make these routines more accessible, such as a toothbrush with a larger grip or a hairbrush with ergonomic design.
+Use tools with adaptive features to make these routines more accessible, such as a toothbrush with a larger grip or a hairbrush with an ergonomic design.

 Money Management Basics